ecguerra/OMDB-no-starter/README.md

 3. As a user, I want to pick a movie result and see detailed information about the movie.

 ### Needed Views
-1. Home Route
+1. Home
+2. Results
-2. Movie Detail Route
+3. Movie Detail
-3. Favorites Route
+4. Favorites

 ## Routes
 VERB | URL | Action (CRUD) | Description